Lindsay Page: Director, Campus Accessibility Services

 Lindsay is a Plymouth State alum who has been working with students with disabilities at a variety of grade levels for over a decade.
 She began working for Campus Accessibility Services in 2015 and was promoted to coordinator in her first year of employment at PSU.
 Prior to coming here, she taught at a therapeutic residential school for students with emotional, behavioral, and learning differences, and before that, she operated a middle school learning center in Scarborough, Maine.

-Lindsay’s professional interests include supporting students on the autism spectrum in their transition to college, both academically and socially.
+Lindsay’s professional interests include supporting students on the autism spectrum in their transition to college, both academically and socially, as well as advocating for students on campus.
 She also promotes Universal Design for Learning and offers support to faculty to aid them in making their courses accessible for all learners.

-Lindsay also serves as the advisor for the student-led chapter of the “Best Buddies” program, which works to end the social, physical, and economic isolation of people with intellectual disabilities.
-Additionally, she is a member of the Diversity and Inclusion working group which promotes and assesses the progress of diversity initiatives and programs.
-Lindsay lives in Plymouth with her husband and son.
+Lindsay also serves on the university’s C.A.R.E. team as well as the Behavior Intervention Team (BIT).
+Additionally, she is a new member of the Cluster Pedagogy Learning Community serving as an Accessibility Advisor and following the Tackling a Wicked Problem track.
+Lindsay lives in Plymouth with her husband, son, and daughter.
 In her free time, she enjoys spending time with family and friends and especially loves visiting her family’s rustic camp in Maine.

 Lindsay Page has a Bachelor of Science in Childhood Studies with a concentration in Integrated Arts and a Master of Arts in Human Relations.